Falmouth-Games-Academy/ga-computer-advice/readme.md

 In the following document we provide a rough recommended specification and price range, as well as a list of recommended retailers.
 The parts recommendations we provide take into account latest gen hardware to ensure the longevity of the system you build.
 However, it is worth noting that looking at older gen hardware can be an easy way to keep costs down without a huge decrease in performance.

+# Ram and storage price warning #
+As of writing there is a shortage of Ram(memory) and storage parts for PC's.
+This has led to a large hike in prices that could last for months or years depending on the market.
+As a result buying a pc parts or a prebuilt has become more expencive.
+We will try best to make suggestions that are within the normal budget but there will be some sacrafices to the usability of the device in the long term.

 # Recommended retailers #
 You can purchase complete systems or parts from retailers.
-The websites below are recommendations from us for buying parts as traditionally building a pc from scratch is much cheaper than buying a prebuilt system.
+The websites below are recommendations from us for buying parts as traditionally building a pc from scratch is usually much cheaper than buying a prebuilt system.

 * [Overclockers](https://www.overclockers.co.uk/)
 * [Currys](https://www.currys.co.uk)